Ask a Marketing Expert

 Good content marketing is strategic and intentional.
 It also involves many moving parts, from copywriting to design.
 The better you can plan, the easier it is to…

 • Publish consistently.
-This is one of the most common mistakes in marketing.
-If you don’t have a reliable content infrastructure (aka the knowledge and resources to create content), it is very difficult to produce and publish high-quality content consistently.
+If you want to build your brand through content, you need to show up for your audience regularly.
+Publishing a steady stream of content is one of the most effective ways to do that.
+But if you don’t have a reliable content infrastructure (aka the knowledge and resources to create content), it is very difficult to produce and publish high-quality content consistently.
 A content plan helps keep everyone on the same page to ensure you hit your deadlines and publish the right thing at the right time.

 • Tell your brand’s best stories.
 We like to think of content marketing as a unique ecosystem, where every piece of content helps reinforce your brand story.
 If you’re making content piecemeal, or on the fly, it’s harder to control the quality and message that you’re sending.
 But with a solid content plan, you can ensure that you’re creating the right mix of content for your audience.

 • Maximize resources.
+According to the Content Marketing Institute, 54% of B2B marketers say a lack of resources is their biggest challenge.
 When you know what content you plan to create, you can identify and allocate resources more effectively.
 In fact, the more you plan, the more mileage you can get from your content.
-(Find out more about how a divisible content strategy can help you work more effectively.)

 Note: What’s most important is actually documenting your plan.
 That can help you keep track of your content, spot additional content opportunities, and more.